Kitware/SlideAtlas-Server/docs/ptiffstore.rst

 API documentation
 =================

-.. automodule:: slideatlas.ptiffstore.asset_store
+.. automodule:: slideatlas.models.ImageStore
   :members:
   :undoc-members:

 Automatic synchronization
 =========================

 Following commands demonstrate how to submit the task to celery queue and how to read the results

 .. code-block:: python

 	>>> from slideatlas.tasks import sync_store
 	>>> a = sync_store.delay("5356d8b9e67655244bf3273a")
 	>>> a.ready()
 	>>> print a.result

 If the celery is started with a named worker queue (by adding option -Q celery_autosync, then the task must be applied to that queue

 .. code-block:: python